 The Company records interest income on an accrual basis and recognizes it as earned in accordance with the contractual terms of the loan agreement, to the extent that such amounts are expected to be collected.
 OID initially represents the value of detachable equity warrants obtained in conjunction with the acquisition of debt securities and is accreted into interest income over the term of the loan as a yield enhancement.
 When a loan becomes 90 days or more past due, or if management otherwise does not expect that principal, interest and other obligations due will be collected in full, the Company will generally place the loan on non-accrual status and cease recognizing interest income on that loan until all principal and interest due has been paid or the Company believes the portfolio company has demonstrated the ability to repay the Company's current and future contractual obligations.
 Any uncollected interest related to prior periods is reversed from income in the period that collection of the interest receivable is determined to be doubtful.
-However, the Company may make exceptions to this policy if the investment has sufficient collateral value and is in the process of collection.
+However, the Company may make exceptions to this policy if the investment has sufficient collateral and is in the process of collection.

-At June 30, 2017, the Company had seven debt investments on non-accrual with a cumulative investment cost and approximate fair value of \$43.6 million and \$3.6 million, respectively.
+At September 30, 2017, the Company had five debt investments on non-accrual with a cumulative investment cost and approximate fair value of \$14.0 million and \$3.0 million, respectively.
 At December 31, 2016, the Company had five debt investments on non-accrual with cumulative investment cost and fair value of approximately \$43.9 million and \$6.2 million, respectively.
+The decrease in the cost and fair value of debt investments on non-accrual between December 31, 2016 and September 30, 2017 is the result of the liquidation of two debt investments that were on non-accrual at December 31, 2016, offset by placing two new debt investments on non-accrual status during the period.
+During the three and nine months ended September 30, 2017, the Company recognized a realized loss of approximately \$23.8 million on the write off of two debt investments that were on non-accrual at December 31, 2016.

 Fee income, generally collected in advance, includes loan commitment and facility fees for due diligence and structuring, as well as fees for transaction services and management services rendered by us to portfolio companies and other third parties.
 Loan and commitment fees are amortized into income over the contractual life of the loan.
 Management fees are generally recognized as income when the services are rendered.
 Loan origination fees are capitalized and then amortized into interest income using the effective interest rate method.
 In certain loan arrangements, warrants or other equity interests are received from the borrower as additional origination fees.
-The Company had approximately \$35.3 million of unamortized fees at June 30, 2017, of which approximately \$31.8 million was included as an offset to the cost basis of the Company's current debt investments and approximately \$3.5 million of unamortized fees, of which approximately \$35.8 million was included as an offset to the cost basis of the Company's current debt investments and approximately \$38.2 million of unamortized fees, of which approximately \$35.8 million was included as an offset to the cost basis of the Company's current debt investments and approximately \$2.4 million was deferred contingent upon the occurrence of a funding or milestone.
+The Company had approximately \$33.4 million of unamortized fees at September 30, 2017, of which approximately \$30.2 million was included as an offset to the cost basis of the Company's current debt investments and approximately \$3.2 million of unamortized fees, of which approximately \$3.8 million was included as an offset to the cost basis of the Company's current debt investments and approximately \$2.4 million was deferred contingent upon the occurrence of a funding or milestone.